DrDejaVuNG/super/packages/flutter_super/README.md

 ### of

-Retrieves the instance of a dependency from the manager and enables the controller if the dependency extends `SuperController`.
+Retrieves the instance of a dependency from the manager and enables the view model if the dependency extends `SuperViewModel`.
 ```dart
 Super.of<T>();
 ```